-To see how Jade’s cheap interest rates reflect the current low rate environment, refer to our car finance interest rate comparison tool.
+To see how Jade’s cheap interest rates reflect the current low-rate environment, refer to our commercial car financing rates comparison tool.
 To work out repayment estimates on the vehicles you’re considering, simply enter the total amount of your loan and the term you would prefer.

 Locking in a Car Loan

 To avoid FOMO, lock in lending with Jade ASAP.
 At our fixed interest rates, your loan is set to the same monthly repayments for the full loan term.
 Whether you’re purchasing a top 10 seller or any other vehicle, our fixed interest rate loans apply to:

 - Secured Car Loans for personal and consumer

 - Best Car Hire Purchase